|

 was removed from the display case [2].
 It shows the machine with its dust

-cover in place and a blue box with the cipher wheels on top.
+cover in place and a blue box with the cipher rotors on top.

-Judging from this photograph, the wheels were indeed identical to those
+Judging from this photograph, the rotors were indeed identical to those

 of the KL-7.

-The blue storage case has room for 14 cipher wheels, indicating that
+The blue storage case has room for 14 cipher rotors, indicating that

-the machine was possibly supplied with more than 10 cipher wheels.
+the machine was possibly supplied with more than 10 cipher rotors.

-In that case, the key list would have dictated which wheels
+In that case, the key list would have specified which rotors

 were to be used at any given date.